-Copy Editing (also known as Line Editing) involves more than merely correcting grammar, punctuation, spelling and usage.
-It may also involve suggesting structural changes, and focuses on consistency of details, including capitalization, chapter headings, spelling of unusual words, presentation of numerals vs. numbers, double-checking facts and references, etc. Typically, copyediting is done after developmental editing.
-With the consent or request of the author, a copyeditor may also rewrite portions of the manuscript.
+Copy Editing (also known as Line Editing) involves more than merely correcting grammar, punctuation, spelling, and usage.
+A copy editor may also suggest changes to the book’s structure.
+This type of editing focuses on the consistency of details.
+This includes consistency of capitalization, chapter headings, the spelling of unusual words, and presentation of numerals vs. numbers.
+It also involves double-checking facts and references.
+Copy editing typically follows developmental editing.
+At the request and with the consent of the author, a copy editor may also rewrite portions of the manuscript.

-Proofreading traditionally refers to the final corrections on a ‘proof’ copy before a manuscript goes to press although is often considered the “final read” for a self-published author before going to press.
+Proofreading traditionally refers to the final corrections on a ‘proof’ copy before a manuscript goes to press however it is often considered the “final read” for a self-published author before the book goes to press.

 RASPUTIN: THE MEMOIRS OF HIS SECRETARY.
 An inside look at the Romanov family based on the diaries of the personal secretary and closest associate to the Czar–Rasputin.
 “Rasputin, who lived life with a passion, had excellent rapport with all the ladies in the capital who were known for their taste for pleasure.
 The mistresses of grand dukes, ministers, and bankers were all his friends.
 He knew, therefore, all the scandals and illegitimate liaisons of Influential men, the night secrets of anyone important, and he used this knowledge to spread his influence in these important social circles.
 All the women of Petersburg who deserved to be called “lively”— loose women, actresses, music hall singers, aristocrats smitten with the joyous life — were proud of their relationship with the darling of the Imperial Couple.”